School of Physics & Astronomy

 Ernest Rutherford Fellowships

 Ernest Rutherford Fellowships are five year fellowships funded by the STFC (formerly STFC Advanced Fellowships).
-The STFC deadline is 1st October 2024.
+The STFC deadline is expected to be in October 2025.
 They are open to candidates of any nationality, but each institution is limited in the total number of applications it can support.
 STFC encourages applications from those returning after a career break.
 They may submit applications in excess of the quota allocated to each department.
 For further information see here.
-If you wish to apply for this, we ask that you please send an expression of interest following this template document to Professor Edmund Copeland no later than 3rd July 2024.
+If you wish to apply for this, we ask that you please send an expression of interest following this template document along with an academic CV, to Professor Clare Burrage no later than 4th July 2025.

 Royal Society University Research Fellowships, Dorothy Hodgkin Fellowships, and Newton International Fellowships